-- Parents understand what Girl Scouting can do for their girl. - Parents and leaders identify ways they will work as a team to support the troop. - Parents and leaders agree about what the troop pays for and what families pay for individually. - Parents know how the troop will communicate things like upcoming events or schedule changes. - You fill key troop positions-you never know which parent will make an awesome assistant leader or troop cookie manager. - Parents learn about uniforms, books, and other important basics.
+- Families understand what Girl Scouting can do for their girl. - Families and leaders identify ways they'll work as a team to support the troop. - Families and leaders agree about what the troop pays for and what families pay for individually. - You fill key troop positions-you never know which parent will make an awesome assistant leader or troop cookie manager. - Families know how the troop will communicate things like upcoming events or schedule changes. - Families learn about uniforms, books, and other important basics.

 Check out our step-by-step guide and "Parents & Caregivers Meeting Outline" on the Volunteer Toolkit.
-This 60-90 minute meeting will make all the difference in the year ahead.
+This 60-90-minute meeting will make all the difference in the year ahead.